-For general qualifications and Cambridge Nationals, if all or part of a candidate’s work is lost or damaged through no fault of the candidate, please submit an application via the special consideration online portal on Interchange.
+If all or part of a candidate’s work is lost or damaged through no fault of the candidate, please submit an application via the special consideration online portal on Interchange.

 If that is not possible, then complete and submit a Notification of Lost Centre Assessed Work (JCQ/LCW Form 15), which is available from the JCQ website.

 Marks should be submitted in the normal way and the moderator must be informed of the application.

 You may find these tips helpful when making your application: